Washington, Tyne and Wear: Building the New Town

 Washington's design was developed through the New Towns concept aiming to achieve sustainable socio-economic growth.
-The new town is divided into small self-sufficient "villages".
-It was originally also divided into the 15 numbered districts, a fate that confused many visitors to the area.The new town's numbered districts have gradually been phased out (for example on road signs) and replaced with village names.
+The new town is divided into 18 residential "villages".
+It was originally also divided into the 15 numbered districts, which confused many visitors to the area.
+The numbered districts were abolished in 1983 though survived for a while on road signs and in postal addresses.

-A lot of the land that makes up the town was purchased from the Lambton family, Earls of Durham who own the estate of the same name, which includes their ancestral home, Lambton Castle.
+Land in the south west of the area designated for the town was purchased from the Lambton family, the Earls of Durham.
+Their estate of the same name includes their ancestral home, Lambton Castle.

 In 1970, Washington hosted the English Schools Athletic Association (ESAA) annual National Championships, attended by the then Lord Lieutenant of County Durham.
-On 15 November 1977, the very first SavaCentre hypermarket (a venture between Sainsbury's and British Home Stores) opened at The Galleries.
+On 15 November 1977, the very first SavaCentre hypermarket (a Sainsbury's and British Home Stores joint venture) opened at The Galleries.
 By 2005, however, it had been rebranded as a traditional Sainsbury's as the SavaCentre brand was phased out.

 Geography

-The town is made up of villages:
+The town is made up of villages and includes the five ancient townships of Washington.
+Its villages are: